MakingSense/dev-challenges/React/labyrinth-challenge.md

 Not doing any of the following will **not** get you penalized, and you are **not** required to do any of them.
 If you decide to do any of them, they might add to your qualification, always considering the quality of the code you create.

-* Visual improvements (e.g., the circle/cells could you images, or the movement could be animated)
+* Visual improvements (e.g., the circle/cells could use images, or the movement could be animated)
 * Restart functionality
 * Level progression (win and go to the next level)
 * High scores